 Except the mothers’ arc, none of the other ones are actually realised at the end of the movie.
 It’s true that the eldest sister gets a throwaway line about her wanting a break and them sending her on a one day trip, but that doesn’t feel like resolution — just because she is asking for a one day break from the chores, that shouldn’t be the resolution of the issue.
 Even during the mother’s arc, she complains of there being domestic violence and that is why she had to fend for herself — but even after, you see them trying to bring their dad back home.
 At the end, even though nothing else had changed, she decides that dad was not necessary after all 🙇♂️.

 I wished that the goddess was more focused on these problems that were setup before rather than another godman running loose somewhere.
 If goddess appears before a gang of gundas, what are the chances that she would ask them to kill each other?
 I would have been content if the concept of there being a goddess was private to the family as well.
-At the ending of the movie, God appears before a whole live audience and television screens all over the world.
+At the ending of the movie, God appears before an entire live audience and television screens all over the world.
 At that point, I no longer want to know what happened to this four person family, the whole world knows that there is one God, how does that change things?

 When the movie gets to the second half, things get serious with Paalthangam’s confession on domestic violence and why she decided to have four children.
 I wish we can end the search for their original father figure here.
 Now the second daughter with the build up given to her gets tempted to one of the Baba’s rallies by his followers who promise her the air hostess post.
 Here Baba tries to take advantage of her but is not successful at it because Amman intervenes for her, while she runs out of the room, her father notices her and realises the evil scheme he has gotten into.
 She gets back with her sister with whom she shares an emotional moment.
 When Baba’s accomplices kidnap the family, the scene ends with the gundas trying to kill their youngest daughter.
 Here she could call for gods for all the faiths she believes in and the same Goddess would appear before her.
 At the end when Baba exposes things Engels has done to gain popular support, I wish he showed proofs of things the same things Baba has been doing over the years on a much larger scale in the name of God and religion.
 A part of this is from the investigative journalism that he has been working over the years and some secretly recorded by his father and handed over.
 The movie could end with the whole family making Amman prasadam in their kitchen — ending the elder sister’s arc as well.